 Starting seeds indoors is a great way to save money on your garden.
-Plus it’s really fun to see those tiny little babies sprout and then (amazingly) grow into plants in your garden.
+Plus it’s really fun to watch those tiny little baby seedlings sprout out of the dirt, and then (amazingly) grow into mature plants in your garden.

-And, like a kid on Christmas morning running to see the tree, I can’t wait to get home from work and go running upstairs to check to see if any of my seeds have sprouted.
+And, like a kid on Christmas morning running to see the tree, I can’t wait to get home from work every day and go running upstairs to check to see if any of my seeds have sprouted.
 It’s so much fun!

-But after the elation of seeing your first sprouts popping out of the dirt wears off, reality sets in and you might suddenly wonder… Oh crap, my seedlings are growing, NOW what do I do?!? (gulp) Well, you’re in the right place so keep reading…
+But after the elation of seeing your first sprouts popping out of the dirt wears off, reality sets in and you might suddenly wonder… Oh crap, my seedlings are growing, NOW what do I do?!? (gulp)

 What To Do With Seedlings After They Sprout